 Considering the enormous amount of sports supplements and ergogenic aids on the market today, here we discuss a few supplements that have enough scientific research to assess.

-Branched-chain amino acids (BCAAs) refer to three of the nine total essential amino acids—leucine, valine, and isoleucine.
-Essential amino acids are amino acids that the body cannot produce on its own, and thus must receive from food.
+Branched-chain amino acids (BCAAs) refer to three of the nine total essential amino acids — leucine, valine and isoleucine.
+Essential amino acids are amino acids that the body cannot produce on its own and thus must receive from food.
 When an individual is in a calorie deficit to lose weight, they may experience an inconvenient loss of both muscle mass and fat mass.
 However, the thought is that BCAAs can help reduce the breakdown of muscle while still allowing the individual to lose fat mass.
-Current research is mixed in regards to the effectiveness of branch-chain amino acid supplementation in this claimed action.
+Current research is mixed in regard to the effectiveness of branched-chain amino acid supplementation in this claimed action.
 There are new findings that show BCAAs may help with muscle recovery and reduced soreness, but further research is still needed.
 The good news is that BCAAs seem to be safe when used appropriately and have no side effects at dosages of approximately 5-20 grams per day.

 Caffeine claims to improve sports performance and is one of the few widely studied supplements found to be honest in its claim.
 Consumption of caffeine prior to exercise has been shown to improve endurance.
 Caffeine also decreases perceived exertion during exercise, which means a person can work out at a higher intensity without the correlating feeling that they are trying harder.

 Caffeine is safe when taken in recommended doses (2-3 mg of caffeine per kilogram of body weight), but with larger quantities or for caffeine-sensitive athletes, side effects such as rapid heart rate, jitteriness, insomnia or lightheadedness can occur.